 We recognise the significant public interest in the implementation and delivery of the Commission of Inquiry's recommendations.
-We publicly release quarterly progress reports and this report summarises progress since the release of the Commission of Inquiry report in August 2022.
+We publicly release quarterly progress reports, and this report summarises progress since the release of the Commission of Inquiry report in August 2022.

-This public report supplements the reports on the implementation and delivery of recommendations provided each month by the CCC to the Minister, Parliamentary Crime and Corruption Committee, and Parliamentary Crime and Corruption Commissioner (in accordance with Recommendations 31 and 32).
+This public report supplements the reports on the implementation and delivery of recommendations that have been provided each month by the CCC to the Minister, Parliamentary Crime and Corruption Committee, and Parliamentary Crime and Corruption Commissioner (in accordance with Recommendations 31 and 32).
+From 9 July 2025, and due to the significant progress in implementing the Commission of Inquiry recommendations and the project due dates for remaining recommendations, the basis of reporting will shift to an "as the remaining recommendations are completed" basis.